naominrh/thesis/thesis.md

 ## Abstract

 ## Introduction
 Once upon a time, dinosaurs walked this Earth.
-It is said that they due were already infected by the omnipresent HBV.
+It is said that they too were already infected by the omnipresent HBV.
 Truly incredible!
 - Blood brain barrier formation relies on WNT7...most likely....i am not allowed to say too much here Hier ist der Text der Einleitung
 Very boring but important